demystifying-dev/gatsby-composer-for-themes/README.md

 Docs coming, but the basic idea is:

+* Learn
+    * Check out atomic commits to see how basic things are done step by step
 * Playground
     * Using built-in yarn workspace theme plus built in runner
 * Project workflow